akononovicius/physRisk-content-repository/articles/2013/lots-of-activities-during-the-summer-of-2013.md

 on the topics of "Economic convergence as thermodynamic appreciation of real currency exchange rate" (supervisor dr. (HP) Vygintas Gontis;
-student-trainee Kęstutis Acus) and "Controling complex stochastic systems" (supervisor Aleksejus Kononovičius; student-trainee Ignas Kazakevičius).<!--more-->
+student-trainee Kęstutis Acus) and "Controling complex stochastic systems" (supervisor Aleksejus Kononovicius; student-trainee Ignas Kazakevičius).<!--more-->

 **On
 the 5-6th of June** in the Mykolas Romeris University the international conference "[Social Transformations in Contemporary Society 2013](http://sticsconference.blogspot.com/)" will be held.
-During the conference Aleksejus Kononovičius will give a talk on "Agent-based and macroscopic modeling of the complex socio-economic systems" (coauthor Valentas Daniūnas).
+During the conference Aleksejus Kononovicius will give a talk on "Agent-based and macroscopic modeling of the complex socio-economic systems" (coauthor Valentas Daniūnas).
 The material behind the presentation will be published in an open-access journal "[Social